ClickHouse/ClickHouse/docs/en/sql-reference/functions/hash-functions.md

 ## sipHash128 {#hash_functions-siphash128}

 Produces a 128-bit [SipHash](https://131002.net/siphash/) hash value.
-Differs from [sipHash64](#hash_functions-siphash64) in that the final xor-folding state is only done up to 128 bits.
+Differs from [sipHash64](#hash_functions-siphash64) in that the final xor-folding state is done up to 128 bits.

 **Syntax**